-This Video Of Kids' Perception Of Gender In The Workplace Is Eye-Opening & Comes Just In Time For International Women's Day
+This Video About Kids' Perception Of Gender In The Workplace Is Eye-Opening

 When it comes to gender diversity, for all the strides we've made, there's still so long to go.
 Perhaps there's no better illustration of this than the way our kids perceive certain roles and jobs.
 And this video about kid's perception of gender in the food industry is eye-opening, and comes just in time for International Women's Day.

 In honor of IWD, Tyson released a #WhyNotHer campaign video, in which they asked a group of children to draw pictures of people working in the food industry.
 First, they were asked to draw a picture of a farmer, a chef, or a truck driver.
 Unsurprisingly, each of them drew a man in those roles, while the video showed footage of women in stables, feeding chickens, driving trucks, and so on.

 As the children described what they see those workers like, they always used the "he" pronoun.
 "I drew a chef, he's wearing a black suit and a black hat" one said, "He would have utensils like pans, and pots," said another.
 "I drew a nutrition scientist, he's wearing a lab coat with jeans and red shoes."
 However, the video culminates with one little girl drawing a picture of a female scientist, and when asked why she did that, she responded: "I guess so it could be me."